The Power of Big Data in Healthcare: Top Benefits and Challenges

 Read on to explore this transformative technology’s significance, benefits, challenges, and promising future.

-What Is Big Data in Healthcare?
+What Is Big Data Analytics?

 Big data has been defined as “large volumes of high velocity, complex, and variable data that require advanced techniques and technologies to enable the capture, storage, distribution, management, and analysis of the information.”